lunades/luna_festival_bayKids/readme.md

 ## Acknowledgements
 <ul>
-    <li>Link to low fidelity<a href="https://www.figma.com/proto/OHSIAzLib4bKGZ0xEuAP8W/Do-it-for-the-BayKids-Festival-Website-Design?page-id=0%3A1&type=design&node-id=1-3&viewport=46%2C135%2C0.06&t=GbGdZB2FnREjXrlJ-1&scaling=scale-down&starting-point-node-id=1%3A2">Figma</a>Wireframe
-    <li>Link to PDF version of the<a href="https://drive.google.com/file/d/15l2RxIsS7xQj9Nc4rSqDHZSnVk1uQu8V/export?format=pdf"> Branding Guide</a>
     <li>Link to PDF version of <a href="https://docs.google.com/document/d/1zk8pWi0V_RhdqoHHb7bCIvgavNeWSnfxp4g1KHbZnNA/export?format=pdf">Image Attribute</a> Document
     <li>Link to the various<a href="https://fonts.google.com/selection/embed"> Google Fontfaces</a> used in the project
-    <li>Link to the<a href="https://codepen.io/nhitchings/pen/pyWWRa">Code attribution</a> for the "hamburger menu" as inspiration for the navigation of the site
+    <li>Link to the <a href="https://codepen.io/nhitchings/pen/pyWWRa">Code attribution</a> for the "hamburger menu" as inspiration for the navigation of the site
     <li>Link to<a href="https://chat.openai.com/share/f863772c-a363-4c06-940b-1821558277b5"> AI generated support</a> for implementing javascript code
 </ul>